How to Make a Budget: The Easy Way

 The budget part comes in when you set a specific spending goal (i.e., limit) to each category.
 You can set your goals based on the spending you tracked, or make adjustments to better align the goals with your values.
 Overall, your spending goals should add up to be less than your monthly income.

-Include categories for cheating, savings, and annual purchases
+Include budget for cheating, savings, and annual purchases

 Three important budgeting categories sometimes get overlooked but may be vital to helping you stick with your budget: cheating, saving, and annual purchases.